 There are BitTorrent “tracker” servers, but they do not host files; rather, they assist your computer to search the Internet for other computers that are sharing or acquiring the same file you want.
 (A new iteration called eXeemâ„¢ even eliminates the tracker servers.)
 Your computer joins the “swarm” and your client software starts to download bits and pieces of the file from its various sources and put them together on your hard drive.
 Simultaneously, your computer begins to “serve up” to other members of the swarm the bits it has already downloaded.
 “Seeding” is encouraged.
 “Leeching” is not.

 I don’t expect to be using BitTorrent to download files that weren’t intended to be shared this way.
+To download files with BitTorrent you need to use a torrent client such as μTorrent to help you.
 I feel guilty downloading songs (though I’ve been known to do it), and I expect I’d feel proportionally guiltier downloading something much bigger, like a movie.
 Getting my feet wet by downloading a huge (2.6 GB) collection of music by artists of no doubt highly variable quality, most of which I probably won’t have time to listen to anyway, seems rather appropriate, in fact.
 I contributed to my first swarm, and I contributed to the argument that P2P’s legimitate uses justify its existence and necessitate its availability.

 BitTorrent is an incredibly useful and clever technology.
 It’s being used to distribute magazines like this one, operating systems like Linux, jam band concert recordings (with the blessing of the artists), and, in commerce, as a way for folks with limited bandwidth at their disposal to distribute their digital products more widely than they otherwise could.

 A final note: I also tried downloading a small pornographic Torrent file.
 Purely for research purposes, you understand.
 But to view my downloaded file I had to go through such a rigamarole of digital red tape that I gave up.
-If the governments of the world really want to protect us from cybercrime and cyberterrorism, they should just ask the Internet porn industry how it’s done.
+If the governments of the world really want to protect us from cybercrime and cyberterrorism, they should just ask those who run websites like www.fulltube.xxx and the rest of the Internet porn industry how it’s done.

 Shame on me.
 For all my complaints about Maureen Dowd, I somehow failed to notice that she was the only regular female columnist at The New York Times.
 For that, shame on the Times.
 In her column today Dowd points out that the Washington Post also has only one female regular.